A Generalized Blakers-Massey Theorem: Introduction

-The first author has received funding from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013 Grant Agreement n$^{\circ}$263523).
+The first author has received funding from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013 Grant Agreement n$^{\circ}$263523) and the support of the Air Force Office of Scientific Research through MURI grant FA9550-15-1-0053.
 The second author and this project have received funding from the European Union’s Horizon 2020 research and innovation programme under Marie Sk\l odowska-Curie grant agreement No 661067.
 The second author also acknowledges support from the project ANR-16-CE40-0003 ChroK.
 The third author has been supported by the CoqHoTT ERC Grant 64399.
 The fourth author has been supported by the NSERCC grant 371436.